Figma: History

+Figma acquired Israeli AI startup Weavy for over $200 million in October 2025, and established a new R&D center in Tel Aviv.
+The company rebranded Weavy under the new name Figma Weave, with the team and technology now integrated into Figma's platform to enhance AI-powered image and video editing tools and creative workflows.

-Proposed acquisition by Adobe
+Attempted acquisition by Adobe

 On September 15, 2022, Adobe announced it had entered into an agreement to acquire Figma for about $20 billion in cash and stock, the company's largest acquisition to-date, with Field remaining as CEO.
-Members of the design community showed concerns for the future of the product—including potential or mandatory integration with Adobe Creative Cloud, or being forced to adopt business models otherwise unfavorable in comparison to those presently used by Figma.
+Members of the design community showed concerns for the future of the product — including potential or mandatory integration with Adobe Creative Cloud, or being forced to adopt business models otherwise unfavorable in comparison to those presently used by Figma.
 Adobe shares fell by 17% following the announcement.

-The proposed purchase has been criticized on antitrust grounds, and as being an overvaluation; the application competes with Adobe XD, which had begun to lose market share to Figma by 2021.
+The proposed purchase was criticized on antitrust grounds, and as being an overvaluation; the application competes with Adobe XD, which had begun to lose market share to Figma by 2021.
 John Naughton went as far as comparing the purchase to Facebook's acquisition of WhatsApp, a move that was intended to prevent it from growing into a competitor to Facebook's core businesses.
-On November 2, 2022, it was reported that the Federal Trade Commission (FTC) had begun an investigation.
+On November 2, 2022, it was reported that the US Department of Justice had begun an investigation of the merger.
 In February 2023, it was announced the European Commission would review the acquisition under the European Union merger laws.

+On December 18, 2023, Figma and Adobe both announced they were mutually agreeing to abandon their merger, with Adobe citing that there was "no clear path to receive necessary regulatory approvals from the European Commission and the UK Competition and Markets Authority."
+Adobe said it would pay the $1 billion reverse breakup fee to Figma as part of the initial agreement.

+Initial public offering

+In April 2025, Figma announced that it had begun to file confidential paperwork for an initial public offering (IPO) with the Securities and Exchange Commission (SEC).
+On July 1, 2025, the company formally filed for a listing on the New York Stock Exchange (NYSE) with the ticker symbol "FIG".
+The company went public on July 31, with shares opening at $85 and closing the day with a market value of $56.3 billion after the stock more than tripled its IPO price.